Xtractyl/Xtractyl/README.md

 In development.
 Information will be added soon.

+- make your access token available for tests that require it export LABEL_STUDIO_LEGACY_TOKEN=your legacy token
-- Requires prior compose down of the containers make test-smoke   # just smoke make test-e2e     # just e2e make test-all     # smoke then e2e make test-clean   # emergency cleanup
+- the following requires prior compose down of the containers make test-smoke   # just smoke make test-e2e     # just e2e